 I can still remember where I was on July 20th when the news first broke that Chester Bennington had passed away.
-It was mid-afternoon and I had just been talking with my former editor Brian about items unrelated to AltWire, when he wrote to me the words that I’ll never forget ‘…you’re going to need to confirm this’.
+It was mid-afternoon, and I had just been talking with my former editor Brian about items unrelated to AltWire when he wrote to me the words that I’ll never forget ‘…please tell me this is a hoax’.
 Upon clicking the link, instantly emblazoned across my screen were the words ‘Linkin Park Singer Chester Bennington Dead’.
 My expression turned to one of horror.
-Frantically I picked up my phone and in a panicked blur…called every label contact I had, desperately seeking any hint or confirmation that this was a wildly disgusting and inappropriate hoax.
-When official confirmation came from Chester’s friend, bandmate and co-vocalist Mike Shinoda that the reports were indeed true, I wept at the loss of such a massive part of my formative years.
+Frantically I picked up my phone and, in a panicked blur…called every label contact I had, desperately seeking any hint or confirmation that this was a wildly disgusting and inappropriate hoax.
+Finally, when official confirmation came from Chester’s friend, bandmate, and co-vocalist Mike Shinoda that the reports were indeed accurate, I wept at the loss of such a massive part of my formative years.
 The blue and red flame tattooed hand that previously pulled so many a tortured soul out from the abyss had fallen victim to his own demons, and the voice of a generation was gone.

-As fellow musicians, publications, fans, and the industry at large processed his passing, Linkin Park held an outstanding tribute concert at the Hollywood Bowl with a number of guest performers that, while it certainly was an emotional roller coaster, was a cathartic and important moment of closure and remembrance for Chester.
-A couple of months later, the band pays further tribute to Chester’s voice and legacy through their latest release One More Light (Live), out on December 15th.
-Recorded over the course of the band’s European tour earlier this year, and featuring many of their biggest hits, this record enshrines the incredible performances Chester gave in what would tragically become his final shows.
+As fellow musicians, publications, fans, and the industry processed his passing, Linkin Park held an outstanding tribute concert at the Hollywood Bowl with several guest performers.
+While it certainly was an emotional roller coaster, it was a cathartic and vital moment of closure and remembrance for Chester.
+A couple of months later, the band pays further tribute to Chester’s voice and legacy through their latest release, One More Light (Live), on December 15th.
+Recorded throughout the band’s European tour earlier this year and featuring many of their biggest hits, this record enshrines the incredible performances Chester gave in what would tragically become his final shows.

 And what a fantastic and beautiful tribute it is.

-There is something equally haunting, yet beautiful about the display of Chester’s talent over the album’s 16 tracks.
-Songs like “New Divide” (from the Transformers 2 Soundtrack) are performed with a vigor and aggression that rival the studio version, while the album’s stripped down and mostly acoustic songs like “Crawling” and “One More Light” pack a new emotional wallop in light of the tragedy that came only months after the band’s latest and most personal studio album, One More Light, was released.
-It’s hard not to hear these tracks and be overcome with emotion, when confronted with the reality that the voice we hear front and center on this live album is gone.
+There is something equally haunting yet beautiful about the display of Chester’s talent over the album’s 16 tracks.
+Songs like “New Divide” (from the Transformers 2 Soundtrack) are performed with vigor and aggression that rival the studio version.
+The live record’s stripped down and primarily acoustic songs like “Crawling” and “One More Light” pack a new emotional wallop in light of the tragedy that came only months after the band’s latest and most personal studio album, One More Light, was released.
+It’s hard not to hear these tracks and be overcome with emotion when confronted with the reality that the voice we hear front and center on this live album is gone.